Cherreads

 ...

-This boy… he's still chasing something.
+This boy… he's chasing something.

-And somehow, I've become the one standing in front of him.
+And somehow, I've become the one who's supposed to light that path.

 But me?

-Just a hollow shell clinging to the scraps of a name that used to mean something.
+I'm just a hollow shell clinging to the scraps of a name that used to mean something.

 Grooming him to fight battles I'm too broken to finish.